xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_drbd_pacemaker_corosync.rst

 Disable HA MN
 =============

-For whatever reason, the user might want to disable HA MN, here is the procedur of disabling HA MN:
+For whatever reason, the user might want to disable HA MN, here is the procedure of disabling HA MN:

 * Shut down standby management node